 Pet owners must also pay a 55 euro fee to the German Government upon claiming your pet and processing through customs.

 If pet slots are not available on Patriot Express, your pet may need to travel commercially.
 Several airline companies will ship pets for military families, including Lufthansa, American, Delta, Alaska and Hawaii Cargo.
 For the complete list of pet carriers, go here.

 Typically, prices can range from $400 – 2,000, depending on the airline, pet size and weight, and location.
 Be sure to check with specific airlines for their rates and requirements.

 The International Air Transport Association, or IATA, lays out some basic requirements for travel pet carriers, but every airline maintains different standards.
 In general, a flight-ready pet carrier must:

 It is very important to keep in mind ever airline is different, it is recommended to check with the airline or AMC officials for exact requirements.
+There are also occasional seasonal restrictions for certain aircraft or airlines.
 Also, the American Veterinary Medical Association does not recommend sedating or medicating your animal prior to the flight.

 Your pet is finally here

 When you land, head to the cargo location to pick up your pet.
 In most circumstances, your pet will be quarantined until a veterinarian can perform a quick examination and release them.
 You may also have to pay around €200 in international import fees.
 You will need a valid government-issued photo ID to pick up your pet.